sriniguna/quotes-collection/readme.txt

 **Features**

+* **Admin interface**: A robust admin interface to add, edit, import, export and generally manage the collection of quotes.
-* **Sidebar widget**: The Random Quote widget displays a random quote from your collection, with a 'Next Quote' link to refresh the widget with another quote.
-Includes options to refresh the quote manually or automatically, randomly or sequentially.
+* **Sidebar widget**: A random quote from your collection can be displayed in any widget area using the ‘Random Quote’ widget.
+Includes options to refresh the quote displayed in the widget manually or automatically, randomly or sequentially.
-* **Gutenberg blocks**: The plugin includes two blocks that can be added in pages and posts. ***(NEW in v2.5)***
+* **Gutenberg blocks**: The plugin includes two blocks that can be added in pages and posts. ***(NEW in version 2.5)***
-	* 'Random Quote' block that functions similarly to the Random Quote widget, with additional presentation options.
-	* 'Quotes' block to display all the quotes or a set of quotes, with presentation, filtering, paging and other options.
+	* ‘Quotes’ block to display all the quotes or a set of quotes, with presentation, filtering, paging and other options.
+	* ‘Random Quote’ block that functions similarly to the Random Quote widget, with additional presentation options.
 * **Shortcode**: All quotes or a set of quotes can be displayed on a WordPress page by placing a `[quotcoll]`shortcode.
 Few examples are provided below.
-For more examples and the full list of arguments, scroll down and check out the 'The [quotcoll] shortcode' section.
+For more examples and the full list of arguments, visit the [Plugin Home Page](http://srinig.com/wordpress/plugins/quotes-collection/).
 	* Placing `[quotcoll]` in the page displays all quotes.
 	* `[quotcoll author="Somebody"]` displays quotes authored by Somebody.
 	* `[quotcoll tags="tag1,tag2,tag3"]` displays quotes tagged tag1 or tag2 or tag3, one or more or all of these
 	* `[quotcoll orderby="random" limit=1]` displays a random quote
+	* `[quotcoll ajax_refresh=true]` displays a random quote that will automatically refreshed every 5 seconds.
 * **The template function**: To code the random quote functionality directly into a template file, the template function `quotescollection_quote()` can be used.
-Please refer the plugin homepage or 'other notes' for details.
+Please visit the [Plugin Home Page](http://srinig.com/wordpress/plugins/quotes-collection/) for details.
-* **Admin interface**: A robust admin interface to add, edit, import, export and generally manage the collection of quotes.

-== Installation ==

-**Method 1**

-1. Go to *Plugins -> Add New* in your WordPress admin area
-1. Type 'quotes collection' in the search box available and hit the 'Enter' key
-1. Locate the 'Quotes Collection' plugin authored by Srini G, and click 'Install Now'

-**Method 2**

-1. Download the latest version of the plugin from WordPress plugin directory
-1. Go to *Plugins -> Add New* in your WordPress admin area
-1. Click on the 'Upload Plugin' button at the top, near 'Add Plugins'
-1. Browse and select the zip file you just downloaded, and click 'Install Now'

-**Method 3**

-1. Download the latest version of the plugin from WordPress plugin directory
-1. Extract the zip file
-1. Using a FTP client or something similar, upload the `quotes-collection` directory to the `~/wp-content/plugins/` directory of your WordPress installation.

-After installation, the plugin can be activated from *Plugins -> Installed Plugins* in your WordPress admin area.
-Once activated, the *Quotes Collection* menu will be visible in your admin menu.
+* **Import/Export** your collection of quotes in JSON format.

 == Frequently Asked Questions ==